oTree-org/otree-core/docs/app/views.rst

 Here is the structure of a class you would write:

 .. py:class:: MyView(ptree.views.abstract.StandardView, ViewInThisApp)

-    .. py:attribute:: participant
-					  match
-					  treatment
-					  experiment

-        The current participant, match, treatment, and experiment objects.

-        These are provided for you automatically.
-        However, you need to define the following attributes and methods:

     .. py:attribute:: template_name

         The name of the HTML template to display.